 Eight years after the start of production of its most successful business-class model, the E39, BMW decided to update it and introduced a completely new car, and new 5 Series chassis designated the E60.
-This car would take it’s place between the large and luxurious 7 Series, and the latest Z4 roadster.
+This car would take its place between the large and luxurious 7 Series, and the latest Z4 roadster.

 The same generation Mercedes-Benz E-Class blundered a bit, which the Bavarians used to their advantage.
 Secondly, the previous generation of the 5 Series (the E38) was known worldwide for its well-tuned chassis and excellent engines, significantly overshadowing the position of most competitors, which gave BMW a new top-dog position in the sports sedan world.

 According to the ideology of BMW, each generation of the company’s models alternates: one is made revolutionary, the next is evolutionary.
 And no one doubted that the new 5-series is a revolutionary model.
 Look at the car: one of the most drastic and daring creations of Chris Bangle, unless, of course, the Z4 roadster is considered.
 Something special and unusual, although made taking into account all the traditions.
 Branded nostrils, rear side pillars, which gives the car swiftness.
-The car is completely identified as BMW, but at the same time, there is no total resemblance to the 7 Series.
+The car is completely identified as BMW, but at the same time, there is no real resemblance to the 7 Series.
 The 5 Series is interesting in its own way.

 The famous iDrive, a revolutionary control system for auxiliary functions, also migrated to the premium models in the 5 Series line.
 It was modernized, the control algorithm was greatly simplified, but the spinning joystick was still left.
 At the time, this was one of the first well-developed computer systems in a car of any type.
 During refinement, the Menu key appeared, which allows you to return to one “window” back.
 The iDrive screen also changed.
 Now it was made using transflective technology and reflects sunlight, thereby increasing the practical brightness of the image.
 And the brightness of the image is increased by the command of a special sensor that controls the degree of illumination of the screen.
 The screen also has special heating elements, so that it can work normally at low temperatures.